eleanorfrajka/AMOCatlas/docs/source/about.rst

-About AMOCarray
+About AMOCatlas
 ===============

 What is this?
 -------------

-AMOCarray is a Python package for loading data from Atlantic Meridional Overturning Circulation (AMOC) observing arrays.
+AMOCatlas is a Python package for loading data from Atlantic Meridional Overturning Circulation (AMOC) observing arrays.
 It gives you a simple way to access data from different programmes around the Atlantic.

 Why AMOC?
 ---------

 The Atlantic Meridional Overturning Circulation moves warm water north and cold water south in the Atlantic Ocean.
 It's important for climate - think of it as a giant conveyor belt that helps regulate temperatures in Europe and beyond.

 Scientists monitor this circulation at several locations using moorings and other instruments.
-AMOCarray makes it easier to work with data from these monitoring arrays.
+AMOCatlas makes it easier to work with data from these monitoring arrays.

 What arrays are included?
 -------------------------